tamannaa-a/DWM-LAB/README.md

-# DWM-LAB
+# DWM-LAB — Data Warehousing & Mining Laboratory

-This repository houses all the assignments for the Data Warehousing and Mining Lab course.
-The tasks primarily cover key concepts including ETL (Extract, Transform, Load), Data Preprocessing, OLAP Operations, and Data Transformation, utilizing Python and various library.
+Welcome to the Data Warehousing and Mining Lab repository!
+This collection includes all hands-on assignments designed to deepen your understanding of essential data engineering and mining concepts.
+You'll work with real-world data using Python, performing key tasks like ETL, data transformation, and OLAP operations.

+# Overview

+This lab introduces foundational techniques and tools used in the world of Data Warehousing and Mining, equipping you with the skills to manage, clean, and analyze data efficiently.

-# TECH STACK
+# Covered Topics:
+* ETL (Extract, Transform, Load) Process
+* Data Preprocessing & Cleaning
+* OLAP Operations (Roll-up, Drill-down, Slice, Dice)
+* Data Transformation & Discretization
+* Exploratory Data Analysis (EDA)

+🛠️ Tech Stack

-* Programming Language: Python
+* Programming Language-	Python

-* Libraries: Pandas, NumPy
+* Libraries Used-	Pandas, NumPy

-* Development Environment: Google Colab
+* Environment-	Google Colab, Jupyter Notebook

+# Learning Outcomes
+* Understand and build the ETL pipeline from scratch
+* Perform OLAP operations for multi-dimensional analysis
+* Handle missing data and perform data normalization
+* Transform raw data into meaningful insights using EDA techniques